alephmelo/ideal-octo-palm-tree/README.md

 # TODO
 - [x] Add a better API wrapper.
-- [x] Json file for settings and preferences.
+- [x] JSON file for settings and preferences.
 - [ ] Add other stuff, like wheater and time-zones.
+- [ ] JSON db for better caching or memoization.

 # Demo (work in progress)
 ![demo1](assets/demo.png)